 The U.S. state-based insurance regulatory system has a strong track record of protecting consumers and solvency oversight, especially during the recent crisis when the insurance sector remained relatively stable compared to other financial sectors.
 Comprehensive data collection and analysis, rigorous hands-on supervision, and transparency for consumers and investors are the hallmarks of the U.S. system.

 The U.S./EU Mutual Regulatory Understanding Project

 In order to modernize its existing insurance solvency regulation, the European Union (EU) has been undertaking a fundamental review of the capital adequacy regime for the European insurance industry and developing the details of Solvency II with the goal of implementing a regime that is more risk-based in nature and adjusted to economic realities.
 U.S. insurance supervisors are supportive of the ongoing work of our transatlantic colleagues to implement Solvency II within Europe.

 U.S. and EU insurance regulators have been engaging in regulatory dialogues over the last 10 years on issues of mutual regulatory concern and in January 2012 embarked on the EU-U.S. Mutual Regulatory Understanding Dialogue Project with the objective of further enhancing understanding and cooperation between the two systems for the benefit of insurance consumers, business opportunity and effective supervision.
 With the involvement of technical experts in both jurisdictions, the Project produced a factual Report on commonalities and differences between the jurisdictions in key areas of supervision.
-A detailed project plan will be developed in early 2013 and will be updated periodically as certain common objectives and initiatives are pursued over the next five years.
+A detailed project plan was developed in early 2013 and will be updated periodically as certain common objectives and initiatives are pursued over the next five years.